What Skeptics and Believers Can Learn From Noah

-Judaism rejects this claim and teaches that there are two ways to one God.
-Jews follow the Sinai Covenant with its 613 commandments [mitzvot] that connect us to God, and non-Jews are required to follow the seven laws of Noah.
+Judaism rejects this claim and teaches that there are two ways to reach the one God.
+Jews follow the Sinai Covenant, with its 613 commandments [mitzvot] that connect us to God, and non-Jews are required to follow the seven laws of Noah.
 These two paths offer each human being a way to experience a personal relationship with God.

-As reported by the Associated Press, an entire Baptist church, located in Athens, Tennessee, “abandoned its fundamentalist heritage” and now consider themselves B’nai Noach - or Children of Noah.
+As reported by the Associated Press, an entire Baptist congregation located in Athens, Tennessee, “abandoned its fundamentalist heritage” and now consider themselves B’nai Noach — Children of Noah.

-The existence of the Noahide covenant is one of the reasons Judaism does not seek converts actively.
-However, it is our responsibility and privilege to share this beautiful path to God with our non-Jewish neighbors.
+The existence of the Noahide covenant is one of the reasons Judaism does not actively seek converts.
+However, it is our responsibility and privilege to share this beautiful path to God with our non-Jewish neighbors and all of humanity.

 Together we can strive to make the world a moral and spiritual place based on our mutual love and awe of God.
 So then, as the prophet Isaiah says, “They shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore” (Isaiah 2:4).